 - Category: Side Dish

 - Cuisine: American

 - 3 large sweet potatoes, peeled and cut into bite-size chunks

 - Preheat oven to 450 F (230C) and line a baking sheet with foil.

 - Spread your sweet potato chunks in a single layer on the baking sheet, then drizzle on the oil and season with salt and pepper, and optional cayenne (see note).
 Toss gently with your hands to coat each piece in oil.

 - Roast the sweet potatoes for about 40 minutes or until soft.
 Stab one with a fork to test it.

-- While the sweet potatoes are roasting, lightly toast the mac nuts by heating them in a dry skillet over medium heat for about five minutes.
-They will start to smell toasty and turn a bit golden.
+- While the sweet potatoes are roasting, lightly toast the pecans by heating them in a dry skillet over medium heat until they start to smell toasty.